The first few days after surgery

-You can view and print the quick guides for all the pages in the Surgery section.
+You can view and print the quick guides for all the pages in the surgery section.

 You are likely to be sleepy.
-Exactly how sleepy you will be and how quickly you recover depends on the type of operation, and the type and length of your anaesthetic.
+Exactly how sleepy you are and how quickly you recover depends on the type of operation, and the type and length of your anaesthetic.
 People vary in how they feel straight after a general anaesthetic.
-Some feel fine but others feel

-- A bit confused
+- a bit confused

-For some operations you may have an injection of anaesthetic into nearby nerves (a nerve block).
+For some operations you might have an injection of anaesthetic into nearby nerves (a nerve block).
 This can work very well to control pain.
-You may also have a small pump attached to a drip do that you can give your own pain medicine as you need it.
+You might also have a small pump attached to a drip so that you can give your own pain medicine as you need it.

 There are some possible problems after any surgery.
 These include

-- Wound infection
+- wound infection

-- Chest infection
+- chest infection

-- Blood clots
+- blood clots

-- Fluid collection around the wound
+- fluid collection around the wound

-Getting up and moving about as soon as possible after your operation helps to prevent chest infections and blood clots.
-A physiotherapist may also teach you breathing exercises to help prevent chest infections.
-And to help prevent blood clots they will teach you leg exercises and give you elastic stockings to wear while you are in bed.
+Getting up and moving around as soon as possible after your operation helps to prevent chest infections and blood clots.
+A physiotherapist might also teach you breathing exercises to help prevent chest infections.
+To help prevent blood clots they teach you leg exercises and give you elastic stockings to wear while you are in bed.